Akronae/Proteus/README.md

 }
 ```

-**_Warning: This only works for List, as it'd take too much place to encode a generic type ID for every member (at least 1 byte/member)._**
+**_Warning: This only works for List, but will be implemented for every object in future releases._**

 ## Data architecture
 Here are the supported native types: